kb-dk/solr-and-snippets/README.md

 document containing Gustaf Munch-Petersen's poem _søvnen_ which annotated as being a _work_.

-Since file-paths can be long and hyphens are permitted in an xml:id I separate file-path from node ID with _-shoot-_; the volume node ends with _-root_.

 The same poem can be referred to as a point of a collection of poem, ”det nøgne menneske”